 • civil disruption, including war, lawlessness or political upheaval in the applicant’s home country;

 • economic disruption, including shortages, famine, or high levels of unemployment, or natural disasters in the applicant’s home country.

 Where consideration of the factors above raise doubts about the applicant’s ability to meet the “genuine visitor” criterion, such as where the applicant’s circumstances may suggest the need for greater scrutiny, officers may consider/request additional evidence to demonstrate that the applicant intends a genuine visit.

 Officers may request further evidence from the applicant where considered appropriate, if departmental statistical or intelligence reports on migration fraud, or profiles based on such reports, indicate that there is a significantly greater likelihood of nationals from the applicant’s home country:

-Officers should, however, be aware that when applicants match the characteristics of a “profile”, this is not grounds to refuse to grant a visa.
-Profiles are merely an alert that closer scrutiny of the applicant’s circumstances may be required.
+Officers are advised, however, that when applicants match the characteristics of a “profile”, this is not grounds in itself to refuse to grant a visa.
+Profiles are meant to provide an alert that closer scrutiny of the applicant’s circumstances may be required.
 All applications must be considered on their own merits, taking into account all the information and supporting documentation provided by the applicant.

 Additional evidence that officers may wish to consider to determine whether or not the applicant is a genuine visitor include:

 • evidence that the applicant has been employed for at least the previous 12 months, has approved leave for the period of stay sought, and will continue to be employed on their return home; or